MartinHoldrege/sitedata_analysis/README.md

 ## Other misc.

-site_map.R--maps of the sites (some of these maps are only reproducible with all underlying geographic data--not included here).
+`site_map.R`--maps of the sites (some of these maps are only reproducible with all underlying geographic data--not included here).

-logfile_issues.R--examination of some logfile warnings etc. from STEPWAT2 simulations.
+`logfile_issues.R`--examination of some logfile warnings etc. from STEPWAT2 simulations.

 `root_profile.R`--comparison of how root profiles used in STEPWAT2 compare to ones estimated in a tracer study by A. Kulmatiski. (data not included here--profiles look very similar).